Sam2much96/Dystopia-App/README.md

 (17) The Project uses a custom AndroidManifest.xml, backup_rule.xml, build.grade and config.gradle scripts to build for android.
-(18) Implementing Dialogic as a child of Dialogues Singleton (19) Implementing Leaderboard and Achievements on Android Devices -Features to Fix
+(18) Implementing Dialogic as a child of Dialogues Singleton (19) Implementing Leaderboard and Achievements on Android Devices (20) Networking.download_image_(image url, image save path): Downloads a png image from a url and saves it at a given path -Features to Fix
 	-Enemy Animation
 	-Fix up Game's spawnpoints (look at the Exit code in the Temple interior scene)